InDesign application is running slower than expected

 If your Adobe InDesign application is running slower than expected, it may be helpful to review which tasks or activities are currently running on your system.
 To see this information:

-Look for processes that are using a large percentage of your system's CPU and also your system's Memory.
+Look for processes that are using a large percentage of the system's CPU and also the system's Memory.

 For example, we recently discovered that setting the iCloud application on Windows to sync Bookmarks caused other applications including InDesign to run much more slowly.
 Once we changed this setting in iCloud so that it would not sync Bookmarks, our InDesign application was able to run much more efficiently.